Partitioned tables and indexes

 - Columns of all data types that are valid for use as index key columns can be used as a partitioning column, except timestamp.

-- Columns of large object (LOB) data types, such as ntext, text, image, xml, varchar(max), nvarchar(max), and varbinary(max), cannot be specified.
+- Columns of large object (LOB) data types, such as ntext, text, image, xml, varchar(max), nvarchar(max), and varbinary(max), can't be specified.

-- Microsoft .NET Framework common language runtime (CLR) user-defined type and alias data type columns cannot be specified.
+- Microsoft .NET Framework common language runtime (CLR) user-defined type and alias data type columns can't be specified.

 - The arguments of the partition functions have the same data type.